 Like any other business, a gym must be reasonably safe and free of hazards.
 That means that machines must be inspected regularly, slip and fall hazards must be remedied and potential dangers must be repaired or removed.
 If any of these things have caused your injury, you may choose to file a lawsuit.

 Like any injury, one that takes place in a gym is unique.
 If you have been injured in a gym in Charlotte, call our office.
 We will talk with you about your injury and the circumstances surrounding it and help you determine if you have a premises liability or other type of personal injury case.
-Contact us today to schedule your appointment for a free, no-obligation consultation and discover more about your legal options.
+Contact our Charlotte premises liability lawyers today to schedule your appointment for a free, no-obligation consultation and discover more about your legal options.